zuoc/journal/entries/psychadellics.md

 I wonder sometimes if I actually have bipolar disorder, or if I've simply experienced the long-term side-effects of experimenting with those substances.

-I experimented with Ayhuasca, Amanita Muscaria, Cannabis, Psilocybin, Hash, and LSD.
+I experimented with Ayhuasca, Amanita Muscaria, Cannabis, Psilocybin, Hash, LSA, and LSD.

 I only experimented for "spiritual" reasons, never to get "fucked up".
 I didn't do these things often (other than the non-illegal Amanitas).